 How to Get the AT

 - Income verification must be included with the application.
 If you currently file income tax with the IRS, provide a copy of the front page of your 1040 plus verification of the Social Security income.
-(Because Social Security Income is often not declared on the 1040, it is necessary to send both documents.)
+(Because Social Security Income is often not declared on your 1040, it is necessary to send both documents.)

 Pieces of the Puzzle